Sunday, February 08, 2009

 The Joys of Simple Things

 I didn’t set out to buy a StarBlast.
 More like one of the little scopes landed in my lap one Summer’s day almost five years ago, muchachos.
 Miss Dorothy says it’s a lot like what happened with our cat, Growltiger.
-Miss D. had just been preaching to me and step-daughter Beth about our distinct lack of need for another feline around the house when in she came bearing a tiny stray kitten.
-This little striped gray guy had run up to her when she arrived home from the university one afternoon, demanding, “Where have you been, I’m your cat.
+Miss D. had just been preaching to me and stepdaughter Beth about our distinct lack of need for another feline around the house, when in she came bearing a tiny stray kitten.
+This little striped, gray guy had run up to her when she arrived home from the university one afternoon, demanding, “Where the hell have you been, I’m your cat.
 Take me inside.
 Now.”

 The Short Tube really couldn’t, but that didn’t mean the ST80 was a bad telescope.
 Luckily, some brave individuals among us ADVANCED AMATEURS (whatever the hell that is), including the erstwhile Ed Ting, took a chance on the Short Tube and pronounced it good: decent optics for a fast achromat, and decent mechanics considering its (for then) rock-bottom price of $250.00 for an OTA.

-Like any gear-happy amateur, I soon wanted More Better Gooder.
+Like any gear-happy amateur, I soon wanted More-Better-Gooder.
 The ST80 was fine.
 I even purchased a Thousand Oaks Solar filter for it and used that to film a couple of partial eclipses with my video camera.
-But (famous last words)…a little more aperture wouldn’t hurt.
+But (famous last words) …a little more aperture wouldn’t hurt.
 Neither would a little more sharpness.
-Yeah, the terminator of the Moon was outstanding at magnifications up to about 80x with the ST80, but after that the scope began to stumble righteously, and at all magnifications the Moon’s disk away from the terminator was a wee bit more featureless and fuzzy than I’d a-liked.
+Yeah, the terminator of the Moon was outstanding at magnifications up to about 80x with the ST80, but after that the scope began to stumble righteously, and at all magnifications the Moon’s disk away from the terminator was a wee bit softer than I’d a-liked.

 Which is where I stood when Pat mentioned Orion’s 4.5-inch aperture StarBlast: OK with the ST80, but still wanting a little better.
 StarBlast?
 I’d be awful surprised if y’all don’t know what that is.
 Orion has sent out enough catalogs in the five years since they brought that new Synta to market, and the scope still gets discussed frequently in Internet astro-forums, but in case you don’t, what it is is a little-bitty Dobsonian, a GI Joe sized Dob.
 A 4.5-inch f/4 equipped with a miniscule single arm Dob mount built to scale.